sergey-rybalkin/T4SSDT/README.md

-Data Provider Generator
+T4Generators
 =====================

-Custom T4 template host that provides helper methods for generating Dapper.net wrapper for *.dacpac based database schema.
+Collection of custom T4 text transformations that provide additional API for generating code based on different datasources like *.dacpac files or ASP.NET Web API routing.